IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 Process sites are reviewed and assessed weekly.
 Work is due on **Sundays by 2pm EST.** You are welcome to post it earlier than this.
 Work posted after that will go towards the following week, and be reviewed next Sunday evening.
 This put you behind, as your work will not be reviewed in time.
 A record is made for the missing work, as this effects your overall grade and your opportunity to progress.

 Late work beyond two weeks is submitted only under the advisement of the professor.
 Please contact me to discuss this with me.
-It's critical to stategize.
+It's critical to strategize.
 I will advise you how to move through the material.
 Office hours are great for this.

 ##### Special Note about work for this class:

 These are large projects which develop over _a series of weeks_.
 Each week they are assessed for their development and strides from the previous weeks.
-As with any process, time inbetween completion of work allows for the development of the project.
+As with any process, time in between completion of work allows for the development of the project.
 Hence forth, "cram sessions" are worthless here.
 If you see the assignments as check lists, you are in grave danger.
 If you think you can do 3 or 4 weeks of work in half the time, you are mistaken and have missed the value of this course.
 You are also wasting your valuable time.
 This isn't a course, that you can "catch up with".

 Furthermore, if you leave all of the work to one day, you will struggle with the course.
 Time and time again students have mentioned that this made a huge difference in managing the course.
 Once the stopped doing work the night before, and also broke the assignments up over time, did they finally see the development strides.
 Breaks are good.
 Cramming is not.

 The lowest possible grade is an F, provided there is work to assess.
 If there is no work to assess, a zero (0) will be given.

-Students who are below satisifactory will be given feedback in Slack via direct message.
+Students who are below satisfactory will be given feedback in Slack via direct message.
 It is up to you to respond to the directives.
-Students who are endangered of failing will be notifed via Slack and email.
-Be mindful and check Slack, especially around the last day to withdrawl.
+Students who are endangered of failing will be notified via Slack and email.
+Be mindful and check Slack, especially around the last day to withdraw.

 ### ACADEMIC Integrity